Naresh Trehan: Biography

-His mother was a gynaecologist and father was an ENT specialist, both of them practised in Lyallpur until the partition of India his family belonged to Sri Hargobindapur, Batala He was born left-handed but due to stigma, his Hindi tutor broke his left hand to force Trehan to write with the right hand.
+His mother was a gynaecologist and father was an ENT specialist, both of them practised in Lyallpur until the partition of India his family belonged to Sri Hargobindapur, Batala.
+He was born left-handed but due to stigma, his Hindi tutor broke his left hand to force Trehan to write with the right hand.
 In September 1969 he married and moved to USA in November.
-They have two daughters.
+They have two daughters Shyel and Shonan.
+Shyel is a lawyer married to Pankaj Sahni, who's the CEO of Medanta.
 His wife, Madhu Trehan, is a journalist and writer.